urwid/urwid/docs/tutorial/index.rst

 If you want to use a flow flow widget for the top widget, first wrap the flow widget with a :class:`Filler` widget.

-Creating custom widgets
+Creating Custom Widgets
 =======================

-Modifying existing widgets
+Modifying Existing Widgets
 --------------------------

 The easiest way to create a custom widget is to modify an existing widget.